pete-gordon/oricutron/trunk/ReadMe.txt

   6502:  100% done (apart from any unknown bugs :)
   VIA:   All done except shift register (which is on my todo list)
   AY:    I/O done.
-Sound works, but isn't great.
+The sound works, but is total crap (for now)
   Video: 100% done
   Tape:  ".TAP" file support (no WAV yet)
-  Disk:  Microdisc/Jasmin reading is partially working.
+  Disk:  Reading sectors works.
 No write support.

 The Telestrat is not emulated at all yet.
 Also, "Turbo Tape" only works in Atmos mode.
 Tape noise only works if Turbo Tape is disabled.